 The application process for this program is competitive.
 Priority is given to organizations expressing the greatest need for humanities content in their community; diversity in their audience; opportunities for partnerships; and dynamic plans for outreach/publicity.
 Host organizations are limited to two Public Scholars events per year.

-Organizations should apply at least eight weeks prior to the proposed event date.
+Organizations should apply at least six weeks prior to the proposed event date.
 Notifications of decisions will be sent to organizations within three weeks.

 - Select the Scholar/presentation you would like to host.